In some circles, the French language is considered a frivolous pursuit.

 Here are a few ways to do this:

 - Witness current events through the French lens.
 Learning French gives you access to many major news media sources, including the global television network TV5MONDE, which broadcasts international news and other French-language content all over the world from France, Switzerland, Belgium and Francophone Africa.
 You can easily find French-language newspapers online that report on events around the globe, including Le Monde and L’Obs (previously known as Le Nouvel Observateur).
 Adding these to major English-language sources like CNN or the BBC will help diversify your perspective of world events and keep you better informed.
+There’s also FluentU, if you don’t want to just stick to one particular news source.

 - Let France bring the arts to you.
 The French are excellent curators.
 They pay attention to what’s going on in the arts on an international level and bring the latest right to your doorstep.
 In the English-speaking world, we are often given the impression that the best of everything in arts and entertainment is available to us.
 But according to recent statistics, there is around nine times more foreign literature available in France than in English-speaking countries!
 France is also home to the Cannes Film Festival, the preeminent international film festival that brings attention to new films from all around the world every year.